 Herbaceous peonies are perennial peonies that die back to the ground each year.
 The roots remain dormant under the soil, then the plant stems push up in the spring.
 Tree peonies are woody, deciduous shrub peonies.
 They lose their foliage in the fall but their woody stems do not die back to the ground like herbaceous peonies.
 Itoh peonies are a hybrid cross between herbaceous peonies and tree peonies, they do die back to the ground in fall like herbaceous peonies but their flower and growth characteristics are similar to tree peonies.

 Native to China, tree peonies were valued as a medicinal plant long before they were adored ornamentals.
 Tree peonies are larger, woody relatives of the common herbaceous peony, growing up to 5 feet wide and tall in about ten years.
-They are highly prized for their large, prolific blooms that can grow up to 10 inches in diameter.
+They are highly prized for their large, prolific blooms that can

 These flowers, which bloom in late spring to early summer, make excellent cut flowers and come in single or double forms.
 Unlike herbaceous peonies, the flower buds of tree peonies do not produce the sweet honeydew sap that attracts ants.